Palmero96/Mars-or-Die/README.md

    - Implemented the 'Shot' class, which point is to reflect the trayectory that our shuttle must go through.
 Eventually it will be drawn just when you press a certain key, Alt+Ctrl+Shift+N+F11, for instance.

+May 17th 2017
+   - 'Shot' Class deleted.
+Reason on updates description.
+You can go find it yourself, can't you?
+   - Reorganiced code.
+The planets apparentely orbit the same way they use to did but the whole internal structure has benn changed.
+        Now everything should be kinda cleaner.
+The dependence now is the linear velocity, instead of the angular.
+    - Introduced a 'Ship' Class that will represent, guess what...
+THE SHIP!
+CORRECT!
+        Its dinamicaly created.
+Its movement depends on:
+         1- Earths velocity and position at the moment of the launch.
+         2- Suns gravital force, that diminishes with the distance to it's surface (cool, uh?).
+         3- Velocity given by its engines (thrust).